Margaret Street Renovation

 From Wood to Stone

 Updating the flooring was an important step in redefining the heart of our home’s interior.
 Preserving the original oak floors was non-negotiable, so where new oak was required, the installers skillfully staggered pieces in with the existing planks for spotless integration.
-We chose a rich espresso stain for the refinish, unifying both levels with a warm tone that beautifully compliments the existing 1940’s charm.

-In the kitchen and front entry, we swapped laminated wood and outdated linoleum for stone pebble tile… The textured stone added visual interest and grounded the spaces with calming energy.
-Natural stone does entail a bit more maintenance, but it felt like the right choice to reflect the feel we were working to foster.
+In the kitchen and front entry, we swapped laminated wood and outdated linoleum for stone tile… The texture and color variation added visual interest and grounded the spaces with calming energy.

 For more detailed information about our flooring process, please visit White Crane’s “Inside This Remodel” Project Page.